To breastfeed or not? It's personal

 - Babies that have galactosemia, a metabolic condition where babies can’t break down milk

-This is a completely personal decision.
-Breastfeeding is hard, and sometimes formula is the best option for feeding a baby.
-Moms might not make enough milk, have difficulty latching, or simply choose not to breastfeed for personal reasons.
+Remember, this is a completely personal decision.
+Why?
+Because, feeding an infant is hard!
+Sometimes formula is the best option for feeding a baby, other times breastfeeding is.
+For instance, some moms might not make enough milk, others have difficulty latching, and some simply choose not to breastfeed for personal reasons.
 Infant formula is a healthy nutritional alternative.

-Some benefits of formula include: ability to involve other caregivers in feeding, no risk of transmission of certain drugs, alcohol or diseases through milk, less stressful when there are breastfeeding challenges, and ability to know exactly how much infant is receiving.
-Some people argue formula fed babies also sleep more at night!
+Further, there are benefits of formula that include: ability to involve other caregivers in feeding, no risk of transmission of certain drugs, alcohol or diseases through milk, less stressful when there are feeding challenges, and ability to know exactly how much infant is receiving.
+Lastly, some people argue formula fed babies also sleep more at night.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?